Chart Color Schemes

 Infrastructure

-Balcatta has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Balcatta has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 28 projects that may affect the region.
-Notable ones include City of Stirling Local Planning Scheme No. 4 (LPS4), Trackless Tram System - Scarborough Beach Road Activity Corridor, East Roselea Structure Plan (Mosaic Balcatta), and Stephenson Avenue Extension.
-The following list details those most likely to be relevant.
+AreaSearch identified 28 projects likely affecting the region.
+Notable initiatives include the Trackless Tram System along Scarborough Beach Road, City of Stirling's Local Planning Scheme No. 4 (LPS4), East Roselea Structure Plan (Mosaic Balcatta), and Stephenson Avenue Extension.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.